You’re Branding in the Past, Man

-We’re in a bit of a post-brand era right now.
-Yet many of us are still branding under the old model, trying to create the next “Just Do It.”
-It’s time to reset our minds.
+We’re in a post-brand era right now.
+Yet many of us are still building brands under the old model, trying to create the next “Just Do It.”
+It’s time to reset your mind.

 The emotional stuff is still important (always is).
-And you need great product(s) or service(s) setting the foundation of your brand.
-But, in the modern era, remember to keep the customer experience at the center of everything you do.
+You need great product(s) or service(s) setting the foundation of your brand, of course.
+But, in the modern era, be sure to keep the customer experience at the center of everything you do.

 # # #

 *Think also about how e-commerce behemoth Amazon acquired Whole Foods to establish its own (instant) B&M footprint.